 - The average THC levels rose from less than 1% in the late 1970s to more than 7% in 2001.

-- Marijuana hangovers exist and include problems with alertness, coordination, depth perception, and distorted sense of time.
+- Marijuana hangovers exist and include problems with alertness, coordination, memory and learning.

 - Amanda Krentz, MPH